replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 ======================

-Go to the the "Code Editor" tab and edit the file `Chart.yaml` in the source directory `mastodon`.
+Go to the the "Code Editor" tab and edit the file `Chart.yaml` in the source directory `harbor`.
 You're going to make two changes to this file.

 First, you're going to add a dependency on the Replicated SDK Helm